mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 In recent years, the duke has backed off a little on this approach, after a near-mutiny when the 258th Fleet was ordered to enter Sabine and carry out actions that would inevitably lead to a confrontation with the 195th Fleet based there.
 However, it is only a matter of time before the Duke of Vincennes tries once more to use the Imperial Navy as his personal force and another admiral is put in the position of having to flatly refuse to obey an illegal order.

 HRD HRD (Humbolt Research Directorate) was settled and developed to be a scientific community, although supporting industry was necessary.
-Association with the disgraced Humbolt family is unwelcome these days, so the world goes by its initials but remains a major centre for scientific progress.
+Association with the disgraced Humbolt family is unwelcome these days, so the world goes by its initials but remains a major center for scientific progress.

 HRD does not have a single remit or unified research facility.
 Instead, it is home to a large number of independent research corporations active in areas ranging from jump technology to archaeology of stone- age native sophonts on other worlds.
 Although HRD is within the Duchy of Vincennes and heavily associated with it, its research installations will take contracts from any bidder providing the combination of money and political expediency is right.
 Some jobs are simply too much trouble as they cause friction with Vincennes